3-Day Itinerary for History Lovers

 The best way to understand the town’s history is through the families that lived here and the homes they loved.
 Morgan County Historical Society shares their stories through guided tours of Madison’s historic house museums.

-Rogers House (1811) – One of the oldest houses in Madison, Rogers House was built just two years after the town’s incorporation.
+Rogers House (c.
+1809) – One of the oldest houses in Madison, Rogers House was built shortly after the City of Madison’s incorporation.
 This Piedmont Plain home showcases the standard for middle-class houses of the era.
 More than 200 years later, the house still sits on its original downtown lot despite having changed hands at least 17 times and having served a variety of uses from boarding house to antiques store and even a dentist’s office.

-Rose Cottage (1891) – Born into slavery and freed by the Emancipation Proclamation, Ms. Adeline Rose succeeded in building her own business as a laundress.
+Rose Cottage (1891) – Born into slavery during the Civil War, Ms. Adeline Rose succeeded in building her own business as a laundress.
 Widowed in her 20s and left to raise two young children on her own, Ms. Rose used her earnings to buy land in town and construct a stately cottage for her family.
 Visitors admire not only her determination but the intricate and beautiful design details that were typical of vernacular “Folk Victorian” homes of the era.

 Explore More of Madison’s African American Heritage